 Theo burst from the bathroom then, towel wrapped around his skinny waist, and wet hair covering half of his face like a raggedy old mop.
 At least he’d washed it for once.
 ‘Sorry, Claire.
 Didn’t realise you were up already.’

-‘Free cardio class at the Rec Centre this morning, isn’t it?’ said Claire.
+‘Free cardio class at the Rec Centre this morning, isn’t it?’
+Claire said.
 She too had a lot of hair, but it always looked good – Claire made everything look effortless.

 ‘Oh, yeah.
-Right, of course,’ said Theo, still standing in the doorway in his towel.
+Right, of course,’ Theo said, still standing in the doorway in his towel.
 Was he… was he posing?
 Claire was so right.

 ‘What am I, chopped liver?’
 I said, still waiting for the bathroom.

 ‘Uh?
-What are you talking about?’ said Theo, turning to face me with his habitual look of incomprehension.
+What are you talking about?’
+Theo said, turning to face me with his habitual look of incomprehension.

 ‘Never mind, get out,’ I said, shooing him away.

-‘All right, Gramps,’ said Theo, relaxing his pose and stepping aside.
+‘All right, Gramps,’ Theo said, relaxing his pose and stepping aside.
 These two really made me feel like a grumpy old prick sometimes.

 I’d finally made it into the bathroom and slammed the door behind me.
 It’d have to be a quick turnaround if I wasn’t going to be late.
 In my haste to get the shower going, I slipped on the puddles of water Theo had left.
 I grabbed a hold of the tap, saving myself from crashing to the floor.